 Roll On Roll Off Vessels

-Our operations in the Philippines cover architectural, civil, structural, mechanical, fabrication, electrical & sanitary works and engineering design, detailing & drafting alongside consultants from all fields of engineering.
+Our operations in the country cover architectural, civil, structural, mechanical, fabrication, electrical & sanitary works and engineering design, detailing & drafting alongside consultants from all fields of engineering.

 PICMW provides a range of services that includes project design, engineering, management and complete construction from planning to start-up operations.